xlfe/PJON-cython/README.md

 - GlobalUDP - Tested and appears to work
 - ThroughSerial - Tested and appears to work

+Note

-Note - PJON-cython versions are aligned with PJON versions to indicate compatibility with C implementation for uC platforms.
+- PJON-cython versions are aligned with PJON versions to indicate compatibility with C implementation for uC platforms.
+- PJON-cython references [xlfe/PJON](https://github.com/xlfe/PJON/) which has Linux serial support

 ## Testing (see pjon-cython-testing.py)